-Here are step-by-step instructions for installing Oracle Database 11g Release 2 on Windows 7.
+Here are step-by-step instructions for installing Oracle Database 11g Release 2 on Windows 7 (Oracle 12c is here).
 It’s provided in response to questions posted on my step-by-step instructions for installing Oracle 11gR1 on Windows 7.
 For reference, I posted the former because it didn’t work without intervention.
 I hadn’t updated step-by-step instructions because Oracle Database 11g Release 2 has always worked for me when installing on Windows 7.

 A number of students and blog readers have mentioned that it didn’t work for them.
 My guess is that they had configuration issues within the Windows 7 environment.
 There are some Windows 7 configuration caveats before you perform this installation, and they are: